Sep9

 Teaches how Jesus demands exclusive rights, It’s either Him or nothing.

-Notice how Jesus didn’t say “What to you think of my teachings”?
-This would have been a great question. but it wouldn’t have demanded a deeper personal response.
-Most people who don’t believe in Jesus, still love His teachings.
-Jesus didn’t say “What do think about my miracles”?
-That too would have been a good question.
+Notice how Jesus didn’t say; “What do you think of my teachings Or what do you think about my miracles.
+Or what do think about my commands.”
+All of these would have been a great questions.
 But it wouldn’t have demanded a deeper personal response.
-Most people who hear of Jesus’ miracles can take them or leave them.
-Jesus didn’t say “What do you think about my commands”?
-That also would be a great question, but it wouldn’t have demanded a deeper personal response.
-Most people admire Jesus’ commands but because they don’t accept His authority, they pick the ones they like, and disregard the rest.
-Jesus made the question of who He was absolutely central to His miracles, and to His teaching, and to His commands, and to everything that He did and said on this earth.
+Jesus made the question of who He was absolutely central to His miracles, to His teaching, and to His commands, and to everything that He did and said on this earth.
 As someone once said, you can remove Mohammed from his teaching and you would still have the basic tenants of Islam.
 You can remove Confucius from his principles and you would still have Confucianism.
 You can remove the Buddha from his instructions and you will still have Buddhism.
 You can remove almost every great philosopher in history from his or her philosophic principles and you would still leave their philosophic system intact.
 But if you remove Christ from Christianity, you will no longer have Christianity; because Jesus made His own identity the central theme of all that He taught and did and commanded.

 -

-It means confessing Jesus Christ as Lord & Savior
+It means seeing Jesus as Lord & Savior

 -